 How to submit to Edge Effects ?

-• summary of the post, including its format and argument or angle;
+- A 400-600 word summary and outline of the post, including its format and argument or angle;

-If you are interested in reviewing a new scholarly monograph or trade nonfiction book, please email managing editor Weishun Lu with the book title, a short bio, and a brief explanation (~250 words) of why you’d like to review it for Edge Effects.
+If you are interested in reviewing a new scholarly monograph or trade nonfiction book, please send the book title, a short bio, and a brief explanation (~250 words) of why you’d like to review it for Edge Effects.
 Visit our Reviews page for more information.

-We aim to respond to pitches within two weeks.
-If you don’t hear from us within three weeks, feel free to send a follow-up email.
+All materials and inquiries should be sent to the managing editor at edgeeffects@nelson.wisc.edu.
+We aim to respond to pitches within three weeks.
+If you don’t hear from us within four weeks, we welcome follow-up.

 Our editorial process